learn-co-curriculum/react-hooks-import-export/README.md

 ### Import

-The `import` keyword is what enables us to take modules that we've exported and use them in other files throughout our applications.
-There are many ways to `import` with React, and the method that we use depends on what type of code we are trying to access and how we exported it.
+The `import` keyword lets us take variables that we've exported and use them in other files throughout our application.
+There are many ways to use the `import` keyword, and the method that we use depends on what `export` syntax we used.

-In order to import a module into another file, we write out the **relative path** to the file that we are trying to access.
+In order to import a variable in another file, we write out the **relative path** to the file that we are trying to access.
 Let's look at some examples.

-#### import \* from
+#### Importing Multiple Variables

-`import * from` imports all of the functions that have been exported from a given module.
+The `import * from` syntax imports all of the variables that have been exported from a given module.
 This syntax looks like:

 ```js
 // src/ColoradoStateParks.js